Skip to content

 Enablement Model

-Kloak uses a layered opt-in model.
+Kloak uses a strict opt-in model.
 Nothing is intercepted unless explicitly enabled.
+For Kloak to protect a secret end-to-end, two things must be enabled independently:

 Secret Enablement